 “The studio wanted Robin Williams, and Robin wouldn't say no, but he wouldn't say yes, to working with that director.
 In fact, we prepped the movie, built the sets—it was going to be shot outside of Atlanta—and Robin just didn't show up for the first day of shooting.
 He never said he would, but Disney kept trying to pressure him by moving forward.
 After the first day he didn't show up, they canceled the production and burned the sets.
 We actually have dailies of the sets burning.”

-After Kanew, Hoffman signed on to direct, as well as play the role of Keating, but there were scheduling conflicts and arguments about the start date.
-Finally, the studio gave the movie to Peter Weir, who directed Witness and Gallipoli and would later direct The Truman Show.
+After Kanew, Dustin Hoffman signed on to direct, as well as play the role of Keating, but there were scheduling conflicts and arguments about the start date.
+Finally, the studio gave the movie to six-time Oscar nominee Peter Weir, who would later direct The Truman Show.

-The movie is faithful to Schulman's screenplay except for a scene where the boys discover that Keating has Hodgkin's disease.
+The movie is faithful to Schulman's screenplay except for a scene in which the boys discover that Keating has Hodgkin's disease.
 The scene was intended to show the audience why Keating is so intent on seizing the day, but Weir thought the movie was stronger without it.
-He told Schulman, “You don’t have to explain it.”
+“You don’t have to explain it,” Weir told Schulman.